 Existing overhead and future overhead electrical lines have been identified within the Blairmore Sector.
 Electrical lines are expensive and disruptive to relocate.
-The existing and planned electrical lines within the Sector should be incorporated within the design of future development.
+The existing and planned electrical lines within the Sector should be incorporated within the Landscaping and design considerations will be critical to ensuring the easement areas within the electrical line rightof-way are incorporated and function efficiently within any future phases of development.

+design of future development.
 If the Concept Plan proponent(s) require a relocation of any line or portion thereof, they must provide a justification on how the utility line cannot be incorporated within the design of future development.
 The proponent(s) will be fully responsible for the financial costs of line relocation, unless otherwise agreed upon by the proponent(s) and the utility provider.